 Youth Sustaining Peace

-A paid Workshop Series for Youth ages 12-18 to learn about Sustainability and Leading Change in their Community
+A Workshop Series for Youth ages 12-18 to learn about Sustainability and Leading Change in their Community

-Youth Sustaining Peace is a 4-day workshop series that educates and empowers young people to speak up about environmental sustainability.
+Youth Sustaining Peace is a 6-day workshop series that educates and empowers young people to speak up about environmental sustainability.
 This free program aims to uplift youth as leaders in creating more sustainable communities.

-Youth will receive stipends, certificates, & sustainable swag for completing the program.
-Select applicants may receive additional media training while working on a short video documenting the workshop series.
+Youth receive stipends, certificates, & sustainable swag for completing the program.
+Select applicants receive additional media training while working on a short video documenting the workshop series.
 Youth Sustaining Peace is a collaboration between Oakland Peace Center and Resilience Birthright with support from the Northern California Recycling Association.

 Program Overview